 A Report, reflecting on and summarizing the sessions and insights that occured at this Summit, is now available for download.

-To help health and human services leaders with these challenges, the Technology and Entrepreneurship Center at Harvard, Leadership for a Networked World, and Accenture, in collaboration with the American Public Human Services Association, are convening senior-most leaders for The 2016 Health and Human Services Summit: Catalysts for Generative Outcomes.
+To help health and human services leaders with these challenges, the Technology and Entrepreneurship Center at Harvard, Leadership for a Networked World, and Accenture, in collaboration with the American Public Human Services Association, are convening senior-most leaders for The 2017 Health and Human Services Summit: Creating the Future of Outcomes and Impact.

-At the Summit, we will deal directly with how to adopt, scale, and achieve the promise of emerging innovations in health and human services.
-To accomplish this, the Summit will feature practitioner case studies and topical sessions designed to help participants pursue innovation and lead their organizations up the Human Services Value Curve.
+At the Summit, we will work together to vision the future of health and human service, and learn how to build entirely new solutions to today’s pressing challenges.
+To accomplish this, the Summit will feature practitioner case studies and topical sessions designed to help participants pursue innovation, develop ecosystems, and lead their organizations up the Health and Human Services Value Curve.

-This seventh annual Summit, to be held October 14 - 16, 2016, at Harvard University in Cambridge, Massachusetts, will provide an unparalleled opportunity to learn from and network with the world’s foremost human services practitioners, Harvard faculty and researchers, and select industry experts.
-Summit participants will gain membership to a community of peers and experts, and leave the Summit prepared and poised to deliver generative outcomes and impact for society, communities, families and individuals.
+This eight annual Summit, to be held September 22 – 24, 2017, at Harvard University in Cambridge, Massachusetts, will provide an unparalleled opportunity to learn from and network with the world’s foremost human services practitioners, Harvard faculty and researchers, and select industry experts.
+Summit participants will gain membership to a community of peers and experts, and leave the Summit prepared and poised to deliver generative outcomes and impact for individuals, families, communities, and society.

 Summit attendees are senior-level, health and human services executives, who aspire to improve performance in the near term and redesign public institutions for the long term.
 Regardless of title, all Summit attendees are “Chief Transformation Officers” in practice – leaders who work across traditional boundaries (organizational, jurisdictional, sectorial) to create public value.